bradymholt/openbank/README.md

 1. Download latest release zip file from [https://github.com/bradyholt/OpenBank/releases](https://github.com/bradyholt/OpenBank/releases)
 2. Unzip and run *OpenBank.exe* from command line.
 If using mono, run *mono OpenBank.exe*
 3. OpenBank should fire up and now be listening on port 1234, by default.
-4. In a browser, navigate to http://localhost:1234/ to ensure OpenBank if running and to get more info.
+4. In a browser, navigate to http://localhost:1234/ to ensure OpenBank is running and to get more info.

 ##Get Transactions Example
 To get a list of transactions for a bank account, you'll want to use the **statement** (POST) resource.
 The required parameters for this resource are: